madrigals1/leetcode_bot/docs/Commands.md

 ### Submissions

-Gets submission data of User, converts that data into visualization using [VizAPI](https://github.com/madrigals1/vizapi).
+Gets submission data of User, converts that data into **Table** visualization using [VizAPI](https://github.com/madrigals1/vizapi).
 Returns visualization as image.

 | Name | Submissions |
 | --- | --- |